The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

-Also, many of the apartments are quite dark and have a style that could quickly become passé.
-I wouldn’t invest there.
+Having viewed apartments there, I feel that many of the apartments are quite dark and have a style that could quickly become passé.

-Jebel Sifah is located an hour away from Muscat, along a lovely little scenic road.
+Jebel Sifah is located an hour away from Muscat, along a scenic little road.

 It’s a development that took some time to get off its feet, but which has become a success.
 It is a bit far for people to commute on a daily basis, but perfect for people who just need to get to Muscat 2-3 times per week.
 The development is along a picturesque beach, hosts a lively beach bar, a well-groomed golf course, and a pretty marina.
 It’s actually one of my favourite weekend getaways.
 Many long-term expats have bought apartments here.